Jump to navigation

 How long will it take to find out if I qualify for Medicaid?

 If you apply online through PEAK you may find out if you qualify immediately.
 If you apply by mail, it may take up to 45 days to find out if you qualify.

 When will my Medicaid card arrive?

-Your Medicaid card should arrive 7-10 days after qualifying.
+Your Medicaid card should arrive within two weeks after qualifying.
 Your card will be sent to the address on your application.
 You can also print your Medicaid card from PEAK.
 Even if you did not apply online through PEAK, you can still create an account and print your card.
 You should always bring your photo ID with you when you see your health care provider or go to the pharmacy.
 You do not need a copy of your Medicaid ID card to get medical services.

 You can also view your Medicaid ID card from the PEAKHealth mobile app.
 PEAKHealth is for current Medicaid and Child Health Plan Plus (CHP+) clients.
 You must have a Colorado.gov/PEAK account or create one to sign in.
 PEAKHealth can be downloaded at the Apple iTunes Store or Android/Google Play App Store for free.
 PEAKHealth is not for people who want to apply for benefits.
 With the PEAKHealth app and a PEAK Account you can: